HarvardPL/formulog/examples/tutorial.md

 This will require a bunch of updates in the existing code (a bit of a pain), but it has the advantage that it is now very easy to create a fresh variable.
 For example, say that you have a context `g` and an expr `e`: the variable `#{(g, e)}[val]` is guaranteed to not occur in either `g` or `e` -- i.e., it's fresh.
 (Here, we are using the tuple `(g, e)` as the "name" of the variable.)
-We have found this trick to be useful in encoding more complex type systems.
+We have found this trick to be useful in implementing more complex type systems.

 ### Check Out More Complex Formulog Examples